Googie architecture: Origins

-The origin of the name Googie dates to 1949, when architect John Lautner designed the Googies Coffee Shop in Hollywood, which had distinct architectural characteristics.
+The origin of the name Googie dates to 1949, when architect John Lautner designed the Googie's Coffee Shop in Hollywood, which had distinct architectural characteristics.
 The name "Googie" had been a family nickname of Lillian K. Burton, the wife of the restaurant's original owner, Mortimer C. Burton, and aunt of musician Peter Matz.

-Googies was located at the corner of Sunset Boulevard and Crescent Heights in Los Angeles but was demolished in 1989.
+Googie's was located at the corner of Sunset Boulevard and Crescent Heights in Los Angeles but was demolished in 1989.
 The name Googie became a rubric for the architectural style when editor Douglas Haskell of House and Home magazine and architectural photographer Julius Shulman were driving through Los Angeles one day.
-Haskell insisted on stopping the car upon seeing Googies and proclaimed "This is Googie architecture."
+Haskell insisted on stopping the car upon seeing Googie's and proclaimed "This is Googie architecture."
 He popularized the name after an article he wrote appeared in a 1952 edition of House and Home magazine.

 Though Haskell coined the term Googie and was an advocate of modernism, he did not appreciate the Googie aesthetic.
 In his article he used the fictional Professor Thrugg's overly effusive praise to mock Googie, at the same time lampooning Hollywood, which he felt informed the aesthetic.